Last updated: September 6th, 2023

 Once you’ve updated these settings, save and close the file.

 Finally, make sure that your monitor order is set so that you have the correct centre monitor.
-In NVIDIA control panel, it should look like this:
+In Windows display settings, it should look like this:

 The final step is to set the FOV and triple angle correctly, for which we need to jump to the triple monitors section on our FOV guide, here.
 Or, read the full article on FOV settings to build a really complete, and perfectly set up rig.
 Enjoy!